 Ideally decisions would be the result of careful consideration.
-In reality we don’t make well considered decisions, we rely on cues to make choices easier.
+In reality we don’t make well considered decisions, we often rely on cues to make choices easier.
 Marketing shows us how to exploit these cues.

 People make decisions based on consequences.
 Especially negative ones.

 Marketers make it feel like a behaviour has consequences – we create a clear value proposition.
 Environmental campaigns need to get better at this.

 If a decision is too complex people may avoid it altogether.

 The range of choices presented within the eco-living debate are vast and complex.
 They could definitely be cut and categorised to make choosing between them easier.

 Eco campaigns need mass action so need mass appeal.
 The advice from a marketer would be to start with those in the mass market who are already listening to you, they will start your movement and normalise your idea for the rest.
 Too often eco campaigns only engage with activist groups and not the mass market.

 People often ignore what they have seen before.
 People notice what they haven’t seen before.

 The conversations on ecological living are now old, and in danger of being ignored.
 We must keep them fresh.